Please read this carefully before making your booking.

 9. Damage to or theft of your hire bike

-We do not require security deposits, although you should note that we will ask for reimbursement in the case of any damage (beyond fair wear and tear) to or theft of your hire bicycle.
+Security deposits are not required although you should note that we will ask for reimbursement in the case of any damage (beyond fair wear and tear) to or theft of your hire bicycle.

 10. Luggage transfers